COPS-IITBHU/CHIP8-Collection/README.md

 This repo is a collection of multiple implementations of the CHIP 8 Emulator in various programming languages, this serves as a beginner level task to get into system programming.

 ### Directory Structure

 The top level folders are the names of various programming languages.
-In each directory there are further directories which is the name of the author of that implementation and finally inside that directory contains their implementation of a CHIP 8 Emulator in that programming language.
+In each directory there are further directories which is the name of the author or the name they gave to their implementation and finally inside that directory contains their implementation of a CHIP 8 Emulator in that programming language.

 ```
-/
-    c/
-        cops-member-1/
-            chip8.c
-            Makefile
-        cope-member-2/
-            chip8.c
-            Makefile
-    js/
-        cops-member-3/
-            index.js
-            package.json
++- C++ -+
+|	  	+- your_repo -+
+|	  				+- files
+|	  				+- README.md containting information
+|	  				   about your code and you.
++- Rust -+
+|	  	 +- your_repo -+
+|	  				   +- files
+|	  				   +- README.md containting information
+|	  				      about your code and you.
++-
 ```

-Your name could be your github username/ alias / your real name.
+Your name could be your GitHub Username/ alias / your real name.

 ### Resources to Get Started